-Source: Eurostat Information Society Indicators Percentage of individuals using the internet for downloading official forms from public authorities in Latvia
+Percentage of individuals using the Internet for downloading official forms from public authorities in Latvia

-Source: Eurostat Information Society Indicators Percentage of individuals using the internet for sending filled forms to public authorities in Latvia
+Source: Eurostat Information Society Indicators Percentage of individuals using the Internet for sending filled forms to public authorities in Latvia

-Source: Eurostat Information Society Indicators eGovernment State of Play The graph below is the result of the latest eGovernment Benchmark report, which monitors the development of eGovernment in Europe, based on specific indicators.
-These indicators are clustered within four main top-level benchmarks: - User Centricity indicates to what extent (information about) a service is provided online and how this is perceived. - Transparent Government indicates to what extent governments are transparent regarding: i) their own responsibilities and performance, ii) the process of service delivery and iii) personal data involved. - Cross Border Mobility indicates to what extent EU citizens and businesses can use online services in another country. - Key Enablers indicates the extent to which 5 technical pre-conditions are available online.
-There are: Electronic Identification (eID), Electronic documents (eDocuments), Authoritative Sources, and Digital Post.
-Digital Post refers to the possibility that government communicate electronically-only with citizens or entrepreneurs through e.g. personal mailboxes or other digital mail solutions.
-This year's measurement has selected a set of four life events that cover the most common domain of public services, representative for both businesses and citizens: Starting a business and early trading operations; Losing and finding a Job; Studying; Family Life (new life events, measured for the first time).
-The figure below presents the development of eGovernment in Latvia compared to the EU average score.
+Source: Eurostat Information Society Indicators

+The graph below is the result of the latest eGovernment Benchmark report, which monitors the development of eGovernment in Europe, based on specific indicators.
+These indicators are clustered within four main top-level benchmarks: - User Centricity indicates to what extent (information about) a service is provided online and how this is perceived. - Transparency indicates to what extent government are transparent regarding: i) their own responsibilities and performance, ii) the process of service delivery and iii) personal data involved. - Cross-Border Mobility indicates to what extent EU citizens and businesses can use online services in another country. - Key Enablers indicates the extent to which five technical pre-conditions are available online.
+There are: Identification (eID), Electronic documents (eDocuments), Authoritative Sources, and Digital Post.
+Digital Post refers to the possibility that governments communicate electronically-only with citizens or entrepreneurs through e.g. personal mailboxes or other digital mail solutions.
+These top-level benchmarks are measured using a life-events (e.g. mystery shopping) approach.
+Eight life events are included in the overall eGovernment performance score.
+Four of these life events were measured in 2013, 2015 and 2017 and the other four were measured in 2012, 2014, 2016, and again in 2018.
+The life events measured in 2017 were Regular business operations, Moving, Owning and driving a car and Starting a small claims procedure.
+The life events measured in 2018 are Business start-up, Losing and finding a job, Family life and Studying.